hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ![](series-2.png "")

-# Worked Example
+# Worked Example (U.S. Units)

-Previously we developed a system curve for the system shown below for flows from <units us = "0 to 300 gpm.
-Using 4-inch pipe, the function in terms of gpm is the following." metric = "0 to 0.0189 m3/s.
-Using 4-inch pipe, the function in terms of m3/s is the following."/>
+Previously we developed a system curve for the system shown below for flows from 0 to 300 gpm.
+Using 4-inch pipe, the function in terms of gpm is the following.

 =+=
-[units = us]
 $$\Delta h_{system} = 265{feet} + (7.75{E{-04})}{Q^2} $$
 =+=

-=+=
-[units metric]
-$$ \Delta h_{system} = 80.77{m} + {{(5.95E{+04})}{Q^2}} $$
-=+=

 ![](system-curves-001.png "")

 **Verifying the Pump Curve with the System**

-We need this system to operate at <units us = "200 GPM.
+We need this system to operate at 200 GPM.
 Based on the system curve previously determined, this would require 296 feet of head.
-Finding the perfect pump from a vendor, we select some data points from the pump curve which are shown in the following table." metric = "0.0126 m3/s.
-Based on the system curve previously determined, this would require 90.22 meters of head.
+Finding the perfect pump from a vendor, we select some data points from the pump curve which are shown in the following table.
-Finding the perfect pump from a vendor,we select some data points from the pump curve which are shown in the following table."/>

 =|=
 title: Data